Finley Peter Dunne: More accomplishments

 Six months at the Tribune saw Dunne gain promotion to editor of the Sunday edition soon after the start of 1890.
 This relieved him of the drudgery of the daily reporter's beat, which he disliked.
 Before the end of the year, he moved again, this time to the Chicago Herald—publisher John R. Walsh and editor James W. Scott were building a staff composed mainly of enthusiastic younger journalists, including Dunne's old colleague from the ballpark, Seymour.
 Several Whitechapel members were there, as was future politician Brand Whitlock, who later wrote, "when they induced 'Pete' Dunne to come over from the Tribune, the staff seemed complete".
 Another reason Dunne was willing to jump papers was that he would have the opportunity to do political reporting.

-Although hired as a reporter, not an editor, Dunne's experience and competence quickly placed him high on the Tribune staff.
+Although hired as a reporter, not an editor, Dunne's experience and competence quickly placed him high on the Herald staff.
 Dunne got to do political work, covering the 1892 Democratic and Republican conventions.
 He also had to do work he found less interesting—the young Theodore Dreiser, assigned like Dunne to cover a florists' convention, noted that Dunne seemed to scorn not only the event, but the fact he was assigned to cover it.
 Despite his affected nonchalance during such assignments, Dunne still turned in brilliant copy.

 Dunne was transferred to the Walsh-owned Chicago Evening Post after the 1892 conventions and was put in charge of its editorial page under the paper's editor, Cornelius McAuliff.
 There, he met his future mother-in-law, Mary Perkins Ives Abbott, who reviewed books for the Evening Post.
 Another biographer, Ellis, noted that Abbott, a widow who had lived for some years in Calcutta, was the wittiest woman Dunne had ever met and that she recognized his genius.
 The acquaintance with Abbott, who was a popular dinner guest in Chicago society, launched Dunne into those circles.
 With those connections and his continued fine writing, Dunne became prominent in Chicago.
 Assigned by his paper to cover the 1893 World's Columbian Exposition, the city appointed him as its representative at a number of events there that had an Irish connection.